KumarRoshandot/Food-Recipe-Apache-Spark-Python/README.md

 # Apache-Spark-Python Recipe data process
+- A Example Showcasing ETL job using PySpark
+- Demonstrate Running on Clusters
+- Demonstrate Passing external jobs( Libraries ) Using Spark Submit External Parameters

+---
-Use case for processing a json file in PySpark
+## Use case for processing a json file in PySpark

 1) Below is the requirement